nodebots/nodebots-interchange/README.md

 of the idea to augment Johnny Five.
 * Suz Hinton - for the excellent avrgirl which provided considerable heavy lifting on the flashing side of things.
+* Derek Wheelden - for tuning the experience of the way Interchange has worked to make it more usable.
 * Andy Gelme, Luis Montes - for pushing me on backpacks and keep me moving.